 Since 2006, JWU has invested roughly $157 million to make strategic improvements to our 4 campuses.
 A look at our physical transformation.
 ProvidenceJWU has revitalized close to 100 acres of waterfront alongside our Harborside Campus, providing a stunning natural setting and a range of environmental and recreational benefits to the community.The campus’ newest focal point, the 82,000-square-foot Cuisinart Center for Culinary Excellence showcases stunning views of Narragansett Bay and is designed as the nation’s first LEED® (Leadership in Energy and Environmental Design) certified culinary lab.
-Other recent developments at Harborside include the Grace Welcome Center, which serves as the new home of culinary and graduate admissions, and the JWU Urban Coastal Greenway, a public walkway and open green space that connects our campus to the Narragansett Bay shoreline.
-Currently in development are a new Downcity parking garage and In 2008, the transformation of the former Rolo Manufacturing Building into the Downcity Campus’ Student Services Center (left top) was recognized by the Providence Preservation Society as an “extraordinary and positive contribution to the livability and urban fabric of Providence.”
+Other recent developments at Harborside include the Grace Welcome Center, which serves as home to culinary and graduate admissions, and the JWU Urban Coastal Greenway, a public walkway and open green space that connects our campus to the Narragansett Bay shoreline.
+In 2008, the transformation of the former Rolo Manufacturing Building into the Downcity Campus’ Student Services Center (left top) was recognized by the Providence Preservation Society as an “extraordinary and positive contribution to the livability and urban fabric of Providence.”

-In 2012, we have a number of large-scale construction projects in the works, including a new parking garage and a new standalone building for our physician assistant studies program.
+In 2013, we have a number of large-scale construction projects in the works, including a new parking garage and a new 18,000 square-foot facility for our physician assistant studies program.